 Together with many other leading transboundary ecological corridor experts the European Wilderness Society decided to further develop the idea of a transboundary European ecological network in the Horizon 2020 call of the European Union.

 This initiative aims at connecting not only protected areas and important ecological habitats on land and sea but also to connect the numerous excellent initiative focusing on this topic all across Europe.

 Connecting the Atlantic to the Black Sea and the Mediterranean to the Baltic.

-The Pan-European Green Corridor Network offers a unique opportunity to recreate natural connections and routes throughout Europe, with Wilderness areas coupled with the Natura 2000 Network as resting and mating places for the migratory animals along these corridors.
-In order to maximize the contribution of PEGNet to Wilderness protection, the project includes the following three elements:
+A Pan-European Green Corridor Network offers a unique opportunity to recreate natural connections and routes throughout Europe, with Wild and Wilderness areas coupled with the Natura 2000 Network as resting and mating places for the migratory animals along these corridors regardless of they are on land or rivers or in the sea.